Your podcast cover art is the square image that listeners see on their listening devices and on most podcast players.

 Note: To make sure artwork elements aren’t obscured by play progress and played indicators, avoid putting artwork elements in the bottom fifth of your image.

 To summarize, your artwork must be:

-From experience, don't put anything naughty on the artwork, too.
+From experience, don't put anything naughty on the artwork, either.
 They won't like that.
+That means:

 No offensive or discriminatory imagery